 Natural Bridge State Park is only 24 kilometers (15 miles) from the Blue Ridge Parkway.
 An approximately 30 minute detour.
 Natural Bridge is located in Rockbridge County in the state of Virginia.

 Some facts about Natural Bridge State Park

-The natural arch is a geological formation carved out in the surrounding limestone gorge by the Cedar Creek.
-The natural bridge is the remains of a roof or tunnel through which the Cedar Creek ran.
-The arch is 66 meters (215 foot) high and has a span of 27 meters (90 feet).
+The natural bridge is a geological formation carved out in the surrounding limestone gorge by the Cedar Creek.
+It’s the remains of a roof or tunnel through which the Cedar Creek ran.
+The bridge is 66 meters (215 foot) high and has a span of 27 meters (90 feet).
 The park encompasses 1.540.22 acres.
 Natural Bridge is on the crossing of US Route 11 and State Route 130.
 US Route 11 even runs across the bridge.
 This isn’t visible from the hiking path below.

 Natural Bridge was designated a National Historic Landmark in 1988 and is also a Virginia Historic Landmark.
 On 24 September 2016 Natural Bridge became a state park under management of the Commonwealth of Virginia, although still owned by VCLF.
 It’s the only state park on privately owned land.
 In the past Thomas Jefferson owned the area with the arch.

 There are almost 10 kilometers (6 miles) of hiking trails.
 We did the Cedar Creek Trail, it’s the trail that leads to the natural arch, under it and further along Cedar Creek.
 Along the hiking trail is a reconstruction of a Monacan Indian Village, and at the end of the trail a 9.1 meters (300 foot tall) Lace Falls, a cascade.
 We loved admiring the Natural Bridge, it’s really high.
 We loved all the butterflies we found while hiking.
 They were everywhere.
 Someone had spilled juice and we could admire the butterflies even from up close.